What Happens to My Medicare Coverage If I Move States?

 These three states do not carry the same ten standardized plans as the rest of the United States.
 Therefore, if you move to or from these states, then you may not be able to keep the same Medigap plan.

-In this case, you have the opportunity to apply for a different Medigap plan.
+In this case, you have the opportunity to apply for a different Medigap plan in your new, different state.
 You must undergo a health exam, however, and the insurer you choose may not accept your application.
-Then, once you have been accepted into a new plan, you can try it out for 30 days with no commitment.
+Then, once you have been accepted into a new plan, you can try it out for 30 days with no commitment, and you can switch plans if you find that you are not completely happy with the Medicare Supplement plan that you have chosen.

 Do You Have Medicare SELECT?